Sir William Dunn School of Pathology

-The Sir William Dunn School of Pathology is a department within the University of Oxford.
-Its research programme includes the cellular and molecular biology of pathogens, the immune response, cancer and cardiovascular disease.
+The Sir William Dunn School of Pathology is an academic department of the Medical Sciences Division at the University of Oxford in Oxford, England, United Kingdom.

+The school's research programme includes the cellular and molecular biology of pathogens, the immune response, cancer and cardiovascular disease.
 It teaches undergraduate and graduate courses in the medical sciences.
 The school is named for Sir William Dunn, 1st Baronet, of Lakenheath, whose will provided the initial funding.
 It is located towards the east end of South Parks Road, to the north of the city centre.